lucacorti/lapin/docs/main.md

-If you are fine with a one shot configuration of your channels, you can specify any settings from the `Lapin.Connection` *channel_config* type specification directly in your channel configurations with the default `Lapin.Worker` module.
+If you are fine with a one shot configuration of your channels, you can specify any settings from the `Lapin.Connection` *channel_config* type specification directly in your channel configurations and use the default `Lapin.Pattern` implementation.

 This is quick and easy way to start.